Exchanging of Contracts Explained

 How Long Does It Take to Exchange Contracts?

-How to Quickly Exchange Contracts
+How to Achieve a Quick Exchange of Contracts

 1. Avoid Property Chains